TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

    }

 The :php:`FilesProcessor` can slide up the rootline to collect images for FLUID templates.
-One usual feature is to use images attached to pages and use them down the page tree for header images in the frontend.
+One usual feature is to take images attached to pages and use them on the page tree as header images in the frontend.